 - communication equipment

-For equipment relating to loss of hearing please contact:
+For equipment relating to the loss of hearing, please contact:

 Physical Disability and Sensory Services team (PDSS)